Preparing Your Child for a New Sibling

 Encourage their enthusiasm by finding safe and appropriate ways for them to help, setting clear boundaries for what they can and cannot do.
 Use this as an opportunity to teach them about caring for others while also ensuring the baby’s safety.
 Balance their help with independent activities they enjoy, to ensure they also have time for themselves.

 Understand that acting out can be a sign of seeking attention or struggling with the new family dynamics.
 Respond with patience and empathy, ensuring they receive one-on-one time with you.
-Consistently reinforce positive behavior and the importance of their role as an older sibling.
+Consistently reinforce positive behaviour and the importance of their role as an older sibling.